rizqijawwadin/Hadoop-MapReduce/README.md

 5. Jupyter Notebook

 ## Installation
-I have explained the steps for installing Hadoop in the [hadoop_spark/](hadoop_spark/README.md) file, you can immediately read and follow each step.
+I have explained the steps for installing Hadoop and Spark in the [hadoop_spark/](hadoop_spark/README.md) file, you can immediately read and follow each step.

 ## Usage